intelsdi-x/snap-plugin-collector-mysql/METRICS.md

 /intel/mysql/threads/connected |gauge| The number of currently open connections.
 /intel/mysql/threads/running |gauge|  The number of threads that are not sleeping.
 /intel/mysql/total_threads/created |derive| The number of threads created to handle connections.
-/intel/mysql/mysql_locks/immediate |counter| The number of times that a request for a table lock could be granted immediately.
-/intel/mysql/mysql_locks/waited |counter| The number of times that a request for a table lock could not be granted immediately and a wait was needed.
 /intel/mysql/mysql_select/full_join |counter| The number of joins that perform table scans because they do not use indexes.
 If this value is not 0, you should carefully check the indexes of your tables.
 /intel/mysql/mysql_select/full_range_join |counter| The number of joins that used a range search on a reference table.
 /intel/mysql/mysql_select/range |counter| The number of joins that used ranges on the first table.